 - The amount of spousal support (if applicable)

 - The estimated future financial situation of both spouses

 Calculating these factors can be complex.
 It is important to remember that you do not have to do this alone.

 Patrick M. Noe, Jr., Attorney at Law, will analyze your circumstances and help you craft a strategy that meets your goals.
 We understand how difficult divorce can be, and we strive to reduce your stress as much as possible.

 Protect Your Interests.
 Contact Us Today.

 We are always available to discuss your concerns or answer any questions you may have about equitable distribution.
 From our Williamsville location, we serve families all over the Buffalo area.
-Call 716-803-8741 for a free phone consultation with our lawyer or contact us online.
+Call 716-803-8741 for a phone consultation with our lawyer or contact us online.